benwang08/Special-2048/README.md

 # Requirements
   * Python 3

+  * Download all files into a folder

-  * Run `> pip install -r requirements.txt` to install colorama library
+  * Run `> pip install -r requirements.txt` from command line to install colorama library

 # How to start game